vircadia/vircadia-docs-sphinx/docs/source/explore/interact.md

 ## Grab Objects

-You can grab objects in High Fidelity using your mouse or hand controllers.
+You can grab objects in Vircadia using your mouse or hand controllers.
 You can grab an entity, hold it, throw it, and drop it depending on the [entity's properties](../create/entities/entity-behavior).

 * In Desktop mode, click and hold the left mouse button to grab and hold an entity.
 * In VR mode, reach out towards the object and press the Grab button.
 The location of this button depends on the controllers you are using.